 Since employees are a part of your company’s workforce, you can establish a long-term work relationship with them.
-Even though it is possible to have such relationships with independent contractors there are limitations.
+Even though it is possible to have such relationships with global contractors there are limitations.
 One such limitation is accessibility.
 Contractors of course may have other customers making requirements and demanding their time

 In contrast to employees, the working relationship with contractors is narrowed to the value you gain from the contractor’s work usually based on a specific project, over a specific period of time.

 - Tax forms Individuals or businesses send 1099 forms to the IRS (Internal Revenue Service) stating how much they paid a contractor, freelancer, or non-employee (following this form, you also need to provide tax form 1096).
 1099 includes any compensation paid during a given tax year and any federal, state, and local taxes withheld—though it is likely there will not be any withheld taxes.
 The W-2 form is for full or part-time employees.
 All businesses need to fill out this record of employee compensation, benefits, and taxes withheld during a single tax year for each full and part-time employee.

 - Work schedules Though your company may have its own unique policies, contractors often keep their own hours and do not need to abide by any company code of conduct or holiday schedules.
 Typically, contractors work on a project basis with a clear start and end date.
 They are paid per project and not hours worked, so overtime isn’t a factor.
 Full-time workers on the other hand (whether they are international employees or not) sign contracts agreeing to abide by all company rules, codes of conduct, and a set number of hours worked per day or per week.